Salesforce

 Contents

-Clear Surroundings: Clear snow and ice from and around the generator enclosure.
-Maintain at least a three-foot clearance around the unit to guarantee proper airflow during operation.
+Clear surroundings: Clear snow and ice from and around the generator enclosure.
+Maintain at least a three-foot clearance around the unit to ensure proper airflow during operation.

 Elevation: In areas prone to high precipitation or if required by local codes, consider installing the generator on a raised platform.
-Ensure the base is level and adheres to the spatial recommendations in the installation manual, as well as compliance with local and national codes.
+Ensure the base is level and adheres to the installation manual’s spacing recommendations and all applicable local and national codes.

-Preparation for Absence: If you expect to be away during potential snowstorms arrange for a trusted neighbor or family member to monitor the generator.
-Alternatively, you can turn the unit off and remove the 7.5 Amp fuse in the generator's control panel to prevent operation.
-For extended off periods (more than 90 days), follow the "remove from service' procedures detailed in the owner's manual.
+If you will be away: If you expect to be away during potential snowstorms, arrange for a trusted neighbor or family member to monitor the generator.
+Alternatively, you can turn the unit off and remove the 7.5-amp fuse in the generator’s control panel to prevent operation.
+For extended off periods (more than 90 days), follow the “remove from service” procedures detailed in the owner’s manual.

 See also

-Airflow Maintenance: Regularly check and clear the intake and exhaust areas of the generator to prevent ice build.
-Ice can restrict airflow and cause operational failures.
+Airflow maintenance: Regularly check and clear the intake and exhaust areas of the generator to prevent ice buildup.
+Ice can restrict airflow and cause operational issues.

-Air Filter Management: In conditions where blowing snow can fill the airbox with ice and snow, it's crucial to keep the air filter area clean.
-Although not a defect, such conditions can affect generator performance.
+Air filter management: In conditions where blowing snow can fill the airbox with ice and snow, keep the air filter area clean.
+Although not a defect, such conditions can affect performance.
 Remove the air filter, clean out the airbox, and allow the filter to dry indoors.
-Consider installing a breather heater kit and oil filter heater in colder areas to mitigate these issues.
+Consider installing a breather heater and an oil filter heater in colder areas to mitigate these issues.

-Spare Supplies: Keep additional supplies on hand, such as 2-3 air filters (store extras in a Ziplock bag), oil and oil filters, especially for extended run times.
-Check the oil every 24 hours for home Standby Generators.
+Spare supplies: Keep additional supplies on hand, such as 2–3 air filters (store extras in a Ziploc bag), oil, and oil filters, especially for extended run times.
+Check the oil every 24 hours for home standby generators.

-Ice Removal: In case of ice storms many operational issues can be resolved by simply removing ice from the generator's intakes and exhaust.
-Ensure the air filter is not frozen and maintain it clean and dry.
+Ice removal: In case of ice storms, many operational issues can be resolved by removing ice from the generator’s intakes and exhaust.
+Ensure the air filter is not frozen and keep it clean and dry.

 Generator issues and error codes during snowstorms or extreme cold

-During snowstorms or extreme cold, equipment performance can be impacted by specific weather-related issues.
+During snowstorms or extreme cold, equipment performance can be affected by weather-related issues.
 Key areas of concern include:

 Airflow restrictions

-Snow buildup around air intake or frozen moisture in the air filter can block airflow, causing starting or running issues and could trigger the following:
+Snow buildup around the air intake or frozen moisture in the air filter can block airflow, causing starting or running issues and may trigger the following:

 Battery performance

-Extreme cold reduces battery efficiency, leading to potential starting problems, and could trigger the following:
+Extreme cold reduces battery efficiency, which can lead to starting problems and may trigger the following:

 Gas supply concerns

-For Liquid Propane (LP) gas, levels below 35% in extreme cold can disrupt proper fuel delivery and could trigger the following:
+For liquid propane (LP) systems, levels below 35% in extreme cold can disrupt proper fuel delivery and may trigger the following:

-Are there specific settings for the generator that help in extreme cold?
+Are there specific generator settings that help in extreme cold?

-• Yes, home standby generators 10 - 26 kW have a Cold Smart Start setting.
-This setting allows for a longer warm-up time for the engine before a load is applied.
+• Yes.
+Home standby generators 10–28 kW have a Cold Smart Start setting that allows for a longer warm-up time before load is applied.

 • What is Cold Smart Start?

-Does Generac offer specific accessories that help in extreme cold?
+Does Generac offer accessories that help in extreme cold?

 What should I know about batteries and the cold?